How to Launch a Startup When You Have Zero Technical Knowledge?

 “Whether a founder has a technical background or not, the opportunity to turn a great idea into a business is becoming a global phenomenon,” explains Steve Guggenheimer, chief evangelist for Microsoft.
 “There are a ton of resources and services out there for young companies to help you get off the ground—from legal advice and access to free technology services, to incubators and accelerators that take a hands-on approach to mentoring young companies.”

-If your vision is supported by passion, and your passion empowered by determination, this wide variety of resources is only a click away.
+If your vision is supported by passion, and your passion empowered by determination, this wide variety of resources is only a click away from how to launch a startup.

 Here’s what makes tech companies launched by non-tech founders not only possible, but successful as well.